jamauro/method/README.md

 You can also set all methods to be `serverOnly`.
 See [Configuring](#configuring-optional) below.

 #### Security note
-**`Important`**: Since Meteor does not currently support tree shaking, the code inside `run` function or `.pipe` would still be shipped to the client.
-If you want to prevent this, you have a couple of options:
+**`Important`**: Since Meteor does not currently support tree shaking, the contents of the code inside `run` function or `.pipe` could still be visible to the client even if you use `if (Meteor.isServer)` or `serverOnly: true`.
+To prevent this, you have these options:

+1. Attach methods to its Collection with a dynamic import as shown above [Attach methods to its Collection (optional)](#attach-methods-to-its-collection-optional)

-1. Import function(s) from a file within a `/server` folder.
+2. Import function(s) from a file within a `/server` folder.
 Any code imported from a `/server` folder will not be shipped to the client.
 The `/server` folder can be located anywhere within your project's file structure and you can have multiple `/server` folders.
 For example, you can co-locate with your collection folder, e.g. `/imports/api/todos/server/`, or it can be at the root of your project.
 See [Secret server code](https://guide.meteor.com/security.html#secret-code) for more info.

 ```js
 export const create = createMethod({